incud/incud.github.io/README.md

 ## About Me

-I am a PhD student at the University of Verona, specializing in Quantum Computing for machine learning and optimization.
+I am a PhD student at the University of Verona, specializing in quantum computing techniques for machine learning.
-Currently, I'm focusing my research on Quantum Kernels.
+Currently, I'm focusing my research on quantum algorithms for topological data analysis and their applications.

 1. [Ongoing Projects](#ongoing-projects)
 2. [Work Experience](#work-experience)